ddavid/fsoco/README.md

 ![FSD pylon mosaic](https://imgur.com/JMCV3Dr.png)

 ## Contributing
+We have set a minimum contribution amount of <strong>600</strong> images.<br/>
+Small enough not to be a large burden and large enough for the data set to grow naturally.

+##### "We don't have any Data or Cones."
 Sharing is caring.
+This data set lives from your contribution.
-If you don't care, we unfortunately cannot grant access to the dataset ;)
+If you don't have access to FS Cones we can provide you with raw data.
+This way, newer teams get an easy way to buy-in.

 If you're interested in accessing this dataset:
 1. [Write us an e-mail](mailto:fsoco@munichmotorsport.de)